What Is Discrimination?

 - Giving an employee a poor performance evaluation based on his or her veteran status

-- Persistent verbal harassment of an employee based on the employee’s national origin (covered by the Harassment Policy and Procedures)
+- Persistent verbal harassment of an employee based on the employee’s national origin (covered by the Policy on Prohibited Discrimination, Harassment, and Related Misconduct)

 - Assigning a student a low grade based on the student’s religion